 I have a book that editors are interested in, but no one has offered me a contract on it.
 Can I use it to apply for a WIP Grant?
 You can still apply but understand that if the project comes under contract before the grant is awarded you must withdraw your application.

 Can I continue to circulate the project I submitted for a WIP Award?
 Yes.
-However, if you recieve a contract after the deadline but during the judging process you would need to withdraw your application.
+However, if you receive a contract after the deadline but during the judging process you would need to withdraw your application.

 Is it ok if I have self-published the work?
 No, the work cannot already be in published form.